COLD CLIMATE WINTER GARDEN TO-DO LISTWhat you can do to care for your garden over winter and get ready for spring

 Prune your plants: Many trees and shrubs are best pruned in late winter while they are still dormant.
 Don't prune late winter or spring bloomers until after they flower or you'll risk cutting off this season’s flowers.
 Research pruning techniques and timing for each variety before you start chopping.
 Here are some basic guidelines for Pruning Garden Shrubs and Perennials.

-Shop seed catalogs: Many gardeners can’t wait for the seed catalogs that begin arriving just after the new year.
+Shop for seeds: Many gardeners can’t wait for the seed catalogs that begin arriving just after the new year.
 It’s a great way to beat winter boredom and get inspired for spring planting.
-Take stock of what you’ve got on hand and then shop a few of our favorites: Botanical Interests, Burpee, Johnny’s Selected Seeds, and Renee’s Garden.
+Take stock of what you’ve got on hand and then shop a few of our favorites: Some of our favorite seed companies are: Proven Winners, Botanical Interests, and Burpee.